gregid/standard-resource/docs/store/creating-a-store.md

 ### Initial State

 Sometimes, you may want to instantiate a store with initial data.
-Typically, this is used for progressive web apps and universal apps.
+Typically, this feature is used when building progressive web apps and/or universal apps.

 ```js
 import createResourceStore from 'standard-resource';